Overview Icon by UXWING

 Crisis Support, Warmlines, & Hotlines

-TRUST: Trusted Response Urgent Support Team
+Trusted Response Urgent Support Team (TRUST)

-Community-based mobile crisis response for mental health and substance use needs
+Description: Trusted Response Urgent Support Team Community-based mobile crisis response for mental health and substance use needs.
+No police involvement unless safety requires it.

-Https://trustscc.org
+Website: Https://trustscc.org

 Santa Clara County Mobile Crisis Response Team (MCRT)

-Call: 1-800-704-0900, Press 1 Clinicians assist with mental health crises on the phone or on-site
+Phone: 988 or 1-800-704-0900, Press 1 Clinicians assist with mental health crises on the phone or on-site

 24/7 Suicide & Crisis Lifeline

-988 or 1-800-273-TALK (8255)
+Phone: 988 or 1-800-273-TALK (8255)

 Crisis Text Line

-Text COURAGE to 741741
+Phone: Text COURAGE to 741741

 Emergency Psychiatric Support